docketanalyzer/ocr/README.md

 S3_ENDPOINT_URL=...
 ```

 Usage is identical.
-We default to using S3 if available.
+We default to using S3 if credentials are available.
 You can disable this by passing `s3=False` to `process` or `stream`.

 # Serverless Support